 An AIS is generally made up of six parts that keep it running fluidly and efficiently.

 This refers to anyone who uses the information system.
-In a typical business, this may include positions like accountants, managers, financial analysts, C suite executives, and auditors.
+The system must be designed to allow easy access for all those who need to create reports, read a statement, or gain access to special information.
+In a typical business, this may include positions like accountants, managers, financial analysts, C-suite executives, and auditors.

-A well-designed AIS helps each member of the system work together to make sure every financial matter is handled efficiently.
-There should be no discrepancies in the information accessed by individuals who are permitted to view it.
+A well designed AIS helps each member of the system work together to make sure every financial matter is handled efficiently.
+There should be no discrepancies in the information accessed by individuals who are permitted to see it.
 Consistency in data is key when it comes to understanding the larger picture and making the best decisions for a business.

 Procedure and Instructions

 This part of the system refers to the way financial information is collected, stored, processed, and distributed.
-It also has to do with direction and instruction given to the people who use it by means of employee training, interface design, and system function.
+It also has to do with direction and instruction given to the people who use it by means of employee training and development of skills, interface design, and system function.

 This refers to all of the information that is compiled and processed by an AIS.

-An AIS should capture all of the data needed to make informed business decisions.
+An AIS should capture all of the data needed for the board or CEO of a company to make informed business decisions.
 This may include information such as

 Keeping all of a company’s transactional data in one place allows for a full and accurate picture of financial health.